nikakvo/GKI_Kernel_SukiSU/README.md

 ### WireGuard, CIFS/SMB, FUSE-BPF

 WireGuard in-kernel means VPN apps use the kernel implementation instead of the slower userspace one.
-CIFS lets you mount SMB shares directly.
+CIFS lets you mount SMB shares directly, with POSIX extensions enabled — real UID/GID, symlinks and device nodes are preserved when the server supports them, instead of the Windows-style approximation.
 FUSE-BPF speeds up FUSE operations, which Android uses heavily for `/storage`.

 ```bash
 su -c 'zcat /proc/config.gz | grep -E "WIREGUARD|^CONFIG_CIFS|FUSE_BPF"'
 su -c 'cat /proc/filesystems | grep cifs'
 ```

+`CONFIG_CIFS_POSIX=y` should appear alongside `CONFIG_CIFS_XATTR=y`.
+Note
+that `CONFIG_CIFS_ALLOW_INSECURE_LEGACY=y` in that output comes from stock GKI — Google enables it — and is a dependency of the POSIX extensions, not something this build turns on to permit SMB1.

 If you have a WireGuard tunnel up, it appears as an interface: